Employee Benefits

 Hitting your out-of-pocket maximum

-Out-of-pocket maximums set a limit on the total amount of money you have to pay on covered services in a year.
-Once you reach your policy’s out-of-pocket max, insurance will cover 100% of the costs for the remainder of that year—again, for covered services only.
+Once you reach your policy’s out-of-pocket maximum, insurance will cover 100% of costs for the remainder of that year — again, for covered services only.
+Multiple types of payments contribute toward your out-of-pocket maximum, including:

-Deductible vs out-of-pocket-max example
+Deductible vs. out-of-pocket-max example

+Let’s say you have a health insurance plan with a deductible of $1,000 and an out-of-pocket maximum of $4,300.
 At the start of each policy year, the amount of money you’ve contributed to your deductible resets to zero.
 You’ll pay the full cost of medical services covered by your plan until you reach a total of $1,000.
-Remember: Many preventive services are already covered 100% and don’t require you to have met your deductible.
+Remember, many preventive services, such as annual check-ups and physical exams or immunizations and vaccines, are already covered 100% and don’t require you to have met your deductible.

+Once you’ve hit your $1,000 deductible, your insurer will share the cost of care from in-network providers.
+You’ll still need to pay any applicable coinsurance and copayments.
 That $1,000 also contributes to reaching your out-of-pocket maximum.
 You’ll continue making copays and coinsurance contributions for covered services until you reach $4,300 in a single year.

 Consider deductibles and out-of-pocket maximums as you enroll